East Boulevard Remediation Frequently Asked Questions

 What work is being done?
 When is work being done?

-- Pre-construction activities began in March 2017 when trees along the riverbank were removed.
-Staging of materials and preparation for the dredging is expected in April and May 2017.
-The dredging is scheduled to start near the end of May 2017 and capping activities are expected to be completed in November 2017.
-Restoration activities will be completed in the fall of 2017.
+Pre-construction activities began in March 2017 when trees along the riverbank were removed.
+Staging of materials and preparation for the dredging is currently underway.
+The dredging will begin in June 2017 and capping activities are expected to be completed in December 2017.
+Restoration activities will be substantially completed by the end of 2017, with final restoration and tree plantings to occur in spring 2018.

 Will air quality be affected?

-- If you have a complaint or concern about an odor near the work area, please contact Consumers Energy at the number included at the end of this document.
+If you have a complaint or concern about an odor near the work area, please contact the number included at the end of this document.

 How will the river and surrounding area be restored?